botanky/word_stats/README.md

 file7 shows number of charachers in each word.

 the text you want to analyze should be written on line 13.

-(this is the first commit which is made from git by me.)